Step-by-step guide on how to set up a Shopify store

 In this article, you’ll learn Step-by-Step how to set up a Shopify Store.
 Covering all the basics to starting an eCommerce site that utilizing Shopify.
 I want to make this guide simple and to get your new Shopify business up and running in no time (this can be done in less than an hour!).

-When I think about the first time I launched a store two years ago, it took me months to actually go live.
+When I think about the first time I launched a store years ago, it took me months to actually go live.
 I hope to make this process simple enough to have you building a Shopify store and going live, quick.
+This guide will help aspiring dropshipping entrepreneurs, product owners or creator or, affiliate marketers.

 Let’s get started on how to set up a Shopify store!